 The Australian and NSW Governments are funding the $172 million Newell Highway Upgrade – Parkes Bypass.
 The bypass seeks to improve connectivity, road transport efficiency and safety for local and interstate motorists.

 Parkes Bypass Concept Design.
 Click for a larger version.

 Subscribe for updates

-Roads and Maritime Services proposes to build a new 10.5 kilometre bypass on the western outskirts of Parkes to reduce travel time, improve freight productivity and efficiency, pedestrian access through Parkes and traffic flow.
+Transport for NSW proposes to build a new 10.5-kilometre bypass on the western outskirts of Parkes to reduce travel time, improve freight productivity and efficiency, pedestrian access through Parkes and traffic flow.

 The upgrade would involve relocating the highway about two kilometres west, between Maguire Road to the north and Barkers Road to the south - a total length of 10.5 kilometres.
 The bypass would remove up to 1200 trucks per day from local streets and improve safety for motorists.

 - Access for high productivity vehicles (double road trains, B-triples, AB triples) through Parkes as well as providing a link to existing road train routes to the west

 - Travel times at Forbes Road level crossing (near Hartigan Avenue) and the Welcome level crossing

 - Pedestrian access in Parkes particularly across Bogan Street

 - Access to the Parkes Special Activation Precinct.